morochena/lagom/_posts/2018-01-25-goal-oriented-action-planning.md

 ---
 layout: post
-title:  "Goal Oriented Action Planning"
+title:  "Goal Oriented Action Planning Concepts"
 date:   2018-01-25
 categories: goap ai goal oriented action planning unity gamedev
-published: false
+published: true
 ---

 Goal Oriented Action Planning is a technique used in AI development to help reduce complexity for the programmer when designing complex state transitions.
 GOAP allows a programmer to specify goals for an AI, and lets it figure out the best sequence of actions to achieve that goal instead of explicitly telling it what to do.
 In the context of game development it's very suited for games focused on emergent gameplay with complex AI interactions.
 That being said, it's not a silver bullet.
 It's relatively costly to compute and it won't add behaviors that you wouldn't be able to otherwise implement.
 One way to look at it is that you're trading CPU time for development time.